-Bank borrowings comprised of revolving credit facility of \$5,000,000 that was disbursed to finance the construction works for projects.
-Revolving credit facility is repayable over 3 monthly reductions of \$500,000 each commencing from 31 October 2024, thereafter 3 monthly reductions of \$1,000,000 each commencing 31 January 2025, and final reduction of \$500,000 on 30 April 2025.
+Bank borrowings comprised revolving credit facility of \$4,000,000 that was disbursed to finance the construction works for projects.
+Balance of revolving credit facility is repayable over 5 monthly reductions, the first two \$500,000 on 30 June 2025 and 31 July 2025, thereafter 3 monthly reductions of \$1,000,000 each commencing 29 August 2025, with the final reduction on 31 October 2025.

-The bank borrowing is secured by a first legal mortgage on the leasehold property of the subsidiary under construction as disclosed in Note 15 to the financial statements, an assignment of project proceeds, a corporate guarantee provided by the Company and a charge on fixed deposits of the subsidiary placed with the bank.
+The bank borrowing is secured by a first legal mortgage on the leasehold property of the subsidiary as disclosed in Note 15 to the financial statements, an assignment of project proceeds, a corporate guarantee provided by the Company and a charge on fixed deposits of a subsidiary placed with the bank.